MaxAndreasLundin/sti-julio-max/README.md

    step.
 7. The application is now running in a docker container.
 To access the application open your web browser and enter http://localhost:8080/swagger-ui.html.
-8. Use your remaining terminal window to close the application buy first running ./docker-stop.sh.
+8. Use your remaining terminal window to close the application by first running ./docker-stop.sh.
 9. Use your remaining terminal window to close the server by running ./postgres-stop.sh.

 ----Info----